 Sidra never once clawed or bit me, like all our other cats have at one time or another.
 She was very, very tolerant.

-Most of the time, she was a terrible bully to her sister, Nemo–but she was capable of sharing at times.
+Most of the time, she was a terrible bully to her sister, Nemo–but at times she was capable of sharing.

 She was such a bully, in fact, that we came very close to rehoming her a couple times.
 It’s very painful to remember that in the context of losing her last week.
 Words cannot express how thankful I am that it never came to pass.